xantorohara/XantoKT0803/README.md

 </a>

 But unfortunately my module is a bit defective.

 It works as I2C device; all registers are available for reading and writing.

 Also I can hear the transmitted sound, but this module generates such a terrible noise...

 :construction:

 Currently this library has low-level operations with registers and just two high-level functions (setFrequency and mute).

-Maybe I'll resume work on this library when I have time and proper KT0803-based device.
+Maybe I'll resume work on it when I have time and proper KT0803-based devices.

 :construction:

 ## Quick start